openstack/openstack-manuals/doc/cli-reference/source/ceilometer.rst

   optional, but if supplied must be string, integer, float, or boolean.

-``--meter-links``
-  If specified, meter links will be generated.

 ``-l <NUMBER>, --limit <NUMBER>``
   Maximum number of resources to return.
+API server limits result to
+  <default_api_return_limit> rows if no limit
+  provided.
+Option is configured in ceilometer.conf [api] group

 .. _ceilometer_resource-show: